takachaa/tauth/README.md

 	•	Activation account (send activation token by email)
 	•	Login  (from scaffold)
     •	Logout  (from scaffold)
-	•	Password Reset (from scafold)
+	•	Password Reset (from scaffold)

 ## Requirements

-laravel 5.3
+Laravel 5.3
-NOTICE: It does not work lower version.

 ## Installation